 Planning, managing and monitoring cash flow are crucial to staying in the black when running a business.

-It is crucial for you, whether you are a small or large enterprise, to know how much money is coming in and how much is going out.
-Spending more than what you are earning could spell the end of your business operations, but you can avoid this if you plan, manage and monitor your spending with diligence.
+It is crucial for you, whether you are a small or large enterprise, to know how much money is coming in and going out.
+Spending more than what you are earning could spell the end of your business operations.
+However, you can avoid this if you plan, manage and monitor your spending with diligence.

 Projecting cash inflows against cash outflows